Dental Care & Your Role in Optimizing Results

 Routine Dental Care

 Caring for your teeth with braces requires a little extra effort.
 In addition to regular brushing your teeth after you eat, you will have to use the special proxy brush that we provide to clean beneath your archwires and between your brackets.
 The special threading tool will help get dental floss underneath the wire between your teeth.
 If you ever need reminding on how to use these tools, simply ask one of our orthodontic assistants for a refresher course.
-We’d be more than happy to help!
+We’d be more than happy to show you how to use a proxy brush.

 Poor hygiene can lead to gum disease and tooth decay- both of which cannot be present during orthodontic treatment.
 Within each visit, we will examine your dental hygiene and make any needed suggestions for improvement.
 It is important to understand that the responsibility for maintaining a healthy mouth belongs to you. routine dental exams and cleaning are especially important during orthodontic treatment.
 Please be sure to schedule a dental visit at least twice a year for a checkup.
 Those checkups may include direction from your dentist, sometimes regarding the implementation of a special cleaning process to remove any buildup around your braces.